hpowell20/cs2063-master/Fall2024/labs/Lab1/README.md

 **Deliverable 4**

-1. What are the three common layout types?
+1. What are some of the common layout types used in Android projects?
 2. Why is it important to define IDs for view objects especially when using RelativeLayout?

 * The mipmap directory contains icons used for launch deck icons for the application